-The Northern Centre for Mood Disorders (NCMD) is one of the Northumberland Tyne and Wear (NTW) NHS Foundation Trust’s recently approved “Academic Clinical Collaborations”.
-NCMD’s aim is to improve clinical care of patients through research.
-At its heart is a collaboration between NTW and Newcastle University, but also increasingly drawing in other health care providers and academic institutions for mutual benefit.
+The Northern Centre for Mood Disorders (NCMD) is one of the Northumberland Tyne and Wear (NTW) NHS Foundation Trust's "Academic Clinical Collaborations".
+NCMD will improve clinical care of patients through research.
+At its heart is a collaboration between NTW and Newcastle University, and increasingly draw in other health care providers and academic institutions for mutual benefit.

 The first major goal of NCMD is to improve the care of patients with mood disorders.
 NCMD aims to achieve this through greater research into the underpinnings, and treatment of, mood disorders.
 In addition, NCMD will act as a focus for the development and implementation of cutting edge therapies and the development of optimised patient pathways.
 NCMD will have strong links with the Regional Affective Disorders Service (RADS) and the Adolescent Bipolar Service (ABS) within NTW.